 “I have recorded an entire class before to ensure that I knew what was going to be on the final,” he said.
 “It helped so much!”

 Otter has made a major difference in the work and study habits of many students like Peter.
 The app helps users reduce time spent on the tedious parts of their assignments and focus more of their energy on the parts that they’re excited to learn more about.
+Sign up for a free account today and get 600 free minutes of audio transcription!

 “I've loved every moment of using it, and I haven't looked back since!”
 Peter said.